What you eat matters. And not just from a health POV.

 The food supply chain is responsible for about a quarter of all worldwide GHG emissions.

-There are a lot of factors, but two major ones stand out: animal agriculture and food waste.
+There are a lot of factors, but three major ones stand out: animal agriculture, transportation, and food waste.

 Think of agriculture in farm-to-table terms.
-But unless you know the lady next door with the chickens, the journey isn’t as direct as it sounds.
+Unless you know the lady next door with the chickens or cows, the journey isn’t as direct as it sounds.
 A piglet born in a barn is one thing, but the resources needed to turn it into your bacon sandwich are where the effects start to accumulate.